ryanrosello-og/zebrunner-playwright-agent/README.md

 # Configuration

+It is highly recommended that you enable screenshot on failure.
+This will allow the agent to include screenshots of failures in the reports.

 Optionally, you can define an additional Environment variable in the CLI

 * BUILD_INFO - test suites will be tagged with the provided comma separated values